figenonun/Todo-List-with-jquery/README.md

 # Todo-List-with-jquery
 Bootstrap with Bower and Grunt

-for all installation :  npm install
+for all installation write this command in cmd:  npm install

+After that write this command in cmd;
 grunt or grunt watch